Lyleregenwetter/DGM-Evaluation-Metrics/README.md

 This dataset and code are presented in the paper: [Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design](https://arxiv.org/abs/2302.02913)

+Please cite our paper if you use this repo.
+Thanks!

+Regenwetter, L., Srivastava, A., Gutfreund, D., & Ahmed, F. (2023).
+Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design. arXiv preprint arXiv:2302.02913.

 Also check out the [Project page](http://decode.mit.edu/projects/metrics/).